 It happened so fast…I didn’t have a chance to throw a strike.

-I turn around, stunned.
-Another squad of Iguar emerge from a house.
+I turn around, just in time to see another squad of Iguar emerge from a house.
 They barrel toward me and raise their weapons.
-The first one slashes horizontally at my head.
+The first one slashes at my head.

-No time to think—I dive sideways into a roll, spinning across the street as the other Iguar chuck daggers and javelins.
-I hear them clattering against the cobbles I just rolled across.
+No time to think—I dive into a sideways roll, spinning across the street as the other Iguar chuck daggers and javelins, clattering loudly on the cobbles I just rolled across.

 This it: I’m going to di—

-And than an arrow hits the knife in its double-tined guard, striking a yellow spark off the gritty black metal.
+And then an arrow hits the knife in its double-tined guard, striking a yellow spark off the gritty black metal.
 Both missiles fly diagonally past me.
 Lucky and his short bow just saved my life.

 Lucky looks at my face, looks at my hands, then at my face again.
 “Welcome to Evermoor.”
 He claps my shoulder and walks away.

 Gyrax’s eyes are sad and knowing.
 He opens his mouth like he’s about to speak, then shakes his head and takes his place in the column.
 I wish he’d said something, but at the same time, I get why he didn’t.